XEQMLabs/xeqm-core/README.md

 #### On Linux and macOS

+** NOTE: THIS SECTION NEEDS TO BE REVIEWED AND UPDATED - BEGIN - WORK IN PROGRESS **

 You do not have to build from source if you are on debian or ubuntu as we have apt repositories with pre-built oxen packages on `deb.oxen.io`.

 You can install these using: